Skammed-Boy/Rock-Paper-Scissors/README.md

-# First project on JavaScript for The Odin Project: a classic rock,paper,scissors only prompt version.
+# First project on JavaScript for The Odin Project: a classic rock,paper,scissors.